apache/camel/examples/camel-example-cdi/README.txt

 Remarks :
 - When we use the camel plugin, a local CDI container is created and started
-- Two maven profiles have been defined in the example to run the code into a Glassfish
+- An additional profile has been defined in the example to run the code into a JBoss AS7 server

-mvn deploy -Pglassfish

-and JBoss AS

-mvn deploy --Pjboss
+  mvn deploy -P jboss

 This example is documented at
   http://camel.apache.org/cdi-example.html